Product and Electronic Component Lifecycle Management in Electronics Manufacturing

 Computer-Aided Engineering (CAE) systems support the simulation and analysis of the overall product design to validate the completed and integrated solution.
 Techniques such as Computational Fluid Dynamics (CFD) and Finite Element Analysis (FEA) allow modeling performance in an operating environment to validate compliance with environmental requirements such as thermal performance or resistance to shocks and vibrations.
 The results can be fed back into the electronic and mechanical design processes as an iterative refinement until the predicted achievement of compliance.

-Computer-Aided Manufacture (CAM) systems can then take the finalized and validated design information to manage and control automated manufacturing processes.
+Computer-Aided Manufacture (CAM) systems can then take the finalized and validated design information to manage and control automated electronics manufacturing processes.
 PCB manufacture, component placement, mechanical parts manufacture, and assembly.
-An integrated PLM solution can automatically link design processes to manufacturing facilities, eliminating the risk of error during the transfer of design data to production processes.
+An integrated PLM for consumer electronics solution can automatically link design processes to manufacturing facilities, eliminating the risk of error during the transfer of design data to production processes.

-The benefit of an integrated PLM solution is the management of exceptions.
+The benefit of an integrated PLM for manufacturing solutions is the management of exceptions.
 The unavailability of a component will be immediately communicated to all stakeholders, highlighting any impact on production schedules.
 This forward-looking capability allows alternative components sourcing for long-term unavailability or adjustment of production schedules for short-term supply issues.

 The integrated solution informs the engineering processes and delivers vital information to the support functions.
 Changes to the bills of materials feed into the procurement processes to assess costs and lead times.
 Revised component costs feed into the commercial operations for evaluating product pricing and the financial viability of the change.
 Revised lead times feed into the project management processes and the production and supply chain processes.
 This flow of information allows assessment of the impact of change and supports informed decision-making across the business processes.